Command-Line Arguments of KLayout

 -d <debug level> Controls the verbosity of the log output.
 Values are: 0 (silent), 10 (basic info), 11 (basic info plus basic timing), 20 (detailed info), 21 (detailed info plus detailed timing) to 40 or 41 for noisy log output and timing respectively.

--i Disable undo buffering (less memory requirements).
+-i Disables undo buffering (less memory requirements).

 -l <lyp file> Use the specified layer properties file instead of the default layer properties.